Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Long Gully had an income level below the national average in the latest ATO data aggregated by AreaSearch for the financial year ended June 2023.
-The median income among taxpayers was $38,218 and the average income stood at $49,989.
-This compares to figures for Rest of Vic., which were $50,954 and $62,728 respectively.
+The suburb of Long Gully's income level is below the national average according to the latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Long Gully is $38,218 and the average income stands at $49,989.
+This compares to figures for Regional Vic., which are $50,954 and $62,728 respectively.
 Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $41,371 (median) and $54,113 (average) as of September 2025.
-According to Census 2021 income data, household, family and personal incomes in Long Gully all fall between the 3rd and 9th percentiles nationally.
-Income distribution shows that the $800 - 1,499 bracket dominates with 29.9% of residents (989 people), differing from patterns across the broader area where the $1,500 - 2,999 bracket dominates with 30.3%.
+Census 2021 income data shows household, family and personal incomes in Long Gully all fall between the 3rd and 9th percentiles nationally.
+Looking at income distribution, 29.9% of residents (989 people) earn within the $800 - 1,499 bracket, differing from patterns across the broader area where 30.3% earn within the $1,500 - 2,999 bracket.
 Housing affordability pressures are severe in Long Gully, with only 81.8% of income remaining after housing costs, ranking at the 4th percentile nationally.

 Frequently Asked Questions - Income